-We’ve put together five simple tips to follow to help you avoid some common pitfalls when hot-weather riding.
+We've put together six simple tips to follow to help you avoid some common pitfalls when hot-weather riding.

 One of the biggest obstacles with cycling in hot weather is maintaining adequate hydration.
 You will sweat more as your body naturally tries to cool itself down, but that sweat will evaporate quickly, meaning that it is hard for you to gauge exactly how much fluid you are losing.

-Drink little and often when riding, and make sure that you have plenty of drink with you or know of places on your route where you can obtain more drinks – as if a mid-ride café stop needed an excuse.
+Drink little and often when riding, and make sure that you have plenty of drink with you or know of places on your route where you can obtain more drinks.

-It is amazing how much drink you can get through on a hot day – drinking two full bottles during a long ride is pretty normal.
-The worst thing you can do it drink only when you become thirsty, keeping sipping from the beginning of your ride until the end.
+It is amazing how much drink you can get through on a hot day - drinking two full bottles during a long ride is pretty normal.
+The worst thing you can do is drink only when you become thirsty.
+Instead keep sipping from the beginning of your ride until the end.

 Using drinks with electrolytes can be a good idea to replace those lost by sweating, which can cause cramping.
 Packing ice cubes into your bottle before you leave will help keep your drink cool, at least for the first half an hour.